johnreyes96/mathematical-methods-and-optimization/README.md

 # Numerical methods and mathematical optimization
-Repository of formulas and procedures of numerical methods and mathematical optimization performed in Python.
+Repository of formulas and procedures of numerical methods and mathematical optimization done in Python.

 ## Numerical methods
 * Newpthon Raphson modified